ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 address, only duplicate them once, for a maximum of 2 occurrences in the end dataset.
 Select the guardian at random.

+The behavior of guardian-based duplication when filtering the data to a specific state (or other location) should be as follows:

+* If a simulant lives in the state but their guardian does not, then the duplicated row does **not** appear in the filtered dataset: Since the guardian is not part of the dataset, they have no opportunity to create a duplicate record.

+* If a simulant lives outside the state but their guardian lives in the state, then the duplicated row **does** appear in the filtered
+  dataset: The guardian erroneously reports that their out-of-state dependent lives with them.
+In this case it would not be apparent that the duplicated record is a duplicate (even with ground truth available) unless the user also generates data for the state where the dependent lives.

 .. note::

   Currently, the order in which simulants appear in each dataset is an